 Parameters

-Note: The parameter name and value must be enclosed in single quotation marks (' ').
-When the parameter value is a numeric type, quotation marks are not required.
+Notice: The parameter name and value must be enclosed in single quotation marks ( ' ').
+If the value is a numeric value, you can omit the quotation marks.

 Examples

--- Use the TRANS_PARAM hint and set the 'FORCE_EARLY_LOCK_FREE' parameter to 'TRUE' to specify transaction-level early lock freeing.
+-- Use the `TRANS_PARAM` hint and set the `FORCE_EARLY_LOCK_FREE` parameter to `TRUE` to enable early row lock release at the transaction level.

 SELECT /*+ TRANS_PARAM('FORCE_EARLY_LOCK_FREE' 'TRUE') */ *